spyrothon/graphics/README.md

 # Spyrothon Graphics

-This is the monorepo for all of the frontend packages that Spyrothon uses.
-The architecture is split between shared libraries and individual applications. `api` and `uikit` are the shared bases on which `admin`, `app`, and `graphics` are built.
+This is the monorepo for all of the software that Spyrothon uses.
+The architecture is split between shared libraries and individual applications.
+Shared libraries live under `packages/` and include things like the API client and UIKit, while all individual applications are at the top level and are named `spyrothon_*` accordingly.

-`admin` is all of the production management that Spyrothon uses, including scheduling, newsletter publishing, and live dashboards for controlling the stream during an event.
+`spyrothon_admin` is the production management system that Spyrothon uses, including scheduling, newsletter publishing, and live dashboards for controlling the stream during an event.

+`spyrothon_api` is the primary backend powering data and integrations for all of the frontend systems.

-`app` is the public-facing website, https://spyrothon.org.
+`spyrothon_app` is the public-facing website, https://spyrothon.org.

-`graphics` is the layout system that gets loaded into OBS for streaming events.
+`spyrothon_graphics` is the layout system that gets loaded into OBS for streaming events.

 ## Usage

 This repository relies on:

+- elixir 1.12.2
+- erlang/otp 24.0.4
 - nodejs 16.11.1
 - pnpm 7.11.0
 - postgres 12 (or higher)